keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/multi_stage/index.md

 ### Reserved Keptn Tasks

-Keptn supports a set of opiniated tasks for declaring a delivery or remediation sequence:
+Keptn supports a set of opinionated tasks for declaring a delivery or remediation sequence:

 * approval
 * deployment
 * evaluation
 * release
 * remediation
-* rollback (missing)
+* rollback
 * test

 #### Approval

-The approval task stops the sequence for an approval, which is required before deploying an artifact into the next stage.
+The approval task intercepts the sequence and waits for a required approval (e.g., before deploying an artifact into the next stage).
 The approval strategy can be defined based on the evaluation result `pass` and `warning`.
 Keptn supports the following approval strategies for the evaluation results `pass` and `warning`:

   * `automatic`: The artifact is deployed automatically.
   * `manual`: The user is asked for approval before triggering the deployment.